akmalhashimk/smart-hire-ai/README.md

-# 🧠 SmartHire AI – Resume Screening Tool
+# 🧠 SmartHire AI – Resume Screener

 > An AI-powered resume screening tool that ranks candidate resumes based on their relevance to a job description using NLP and semantic similarity.